whitehatsec/glicense/README.md

   * `deny` (`array<string>`) - A list of names or SPDX IDs of denied licenses.
   * `override` (`map<string, string>`) - A mapping of Go import identifiers to translate into a specific license by SPDX ID.
-This can be used to set the license of imports that `golicense` cannot detect so that reports pass.
+This can be used to set the license of imports that `glicense` cannot detect so that reports pass.
   * `translate` (`map<string, string>`) - A mapping of Go import identifiers to translate into alternate import identifiers.
 Example: